TNTwise/Rife-ESRGAN-App-Linux/README.md

 ```

 ## Errors
 vkQueueSubmit failed and vkAllocateMemory failed happens when there isn't enough VRAM for the current frame.
-Downscale the video or get a better PC if this happens.<br />
+Lower the system load if you see these errors.<br />
 If RealESRGAN does not seem to be working, or Rife is slow, make sure you have the vulkan package installed based on your hardware.<br/>
 For example:<br />
 Intel: